 For sports where a common ball needs to be handled by multiple players (e.g. basketball, cricket, football) a risk-reduction plan is required.

 Match officials, medics and coaches

 Match officials should observe the governing body guidance in the same way as participants are required to.
 Match officials must remain socially distanced from players where possible during play.
-Should match officials not be able to remain socially distanced due to their role in the sport, their sport should conduct a risk assessment to see if other mitigations may be necessary (e.g. appropriate personal protective equipment).
+Should match officials, and in particular medics, not be able to remain socially distanced due to their role in the sport, their sport should conduct a risk assessment to see if other mitigations may be necessary (e.g. appropriate personal protective equipment).

 Adherence to measures

 A code of behaviour should be developed by each sport to ensure a commitment for all involved to adhere to COVID-19 adaptations.
 Match officials will be empowered to ensure measures are adhered to through appropriate sanctions designed by the NGB.
 Participants must be clear that they are opting in to participating as defined in the sport-specific guidance with regard to risk and risk mitigation.

 Injuries during play should still be treated as participant wellbeing is utmost.
 The best way to protect yourself and others is through rigorous cleaning, personal hygiene and regular hand hygiene.
 An increased frequency of cleaning and disinfection of all surfaces and equipment, using standard household cleaning and disinfection products, is recommended.
 Face coverings are also advisable when undertaking treatment.